dropthejase/LLM-usicProducer/README.md

 ### Generate
 See 'Quickstart' above

+## Next Steps
+I have several ideas on where to take this project forward:
+1. Retry training without pooled embeddings using Transformer-XL (which could provide for attention towards wider context length)
+2. Try using Transformer-XL with the pooled embeddings (this would be a stretch goal)
+3. Recreate the model but have more instrument groups, e.g. drums, percussion, bass, piano, synth leads, synth pads, guitars
+4. Retrain the model using crowdsourced music - anyone want to contribute? :grin: (Send me a DM)

 ## License / Attribution
 The Lakh MIDI Dataset which was used to train this model is distributed with a CC-BY 4.0 license.
 Find out more via: https://creativecommons.org/licenses/by/4.0/ and https://colinraffel.com/projects/lmd/#license.
 Please seek legal advice if you wish to use this for commercial use - I will not be held responsible for any infringements or legal liabilities that may arise due to your use of the model or its underlying dataset.

 ## Acknowledgments
-Dong et al., 2022 and Hsiao et al., 2021 for easily the idea and (relatively) easily understandable code!
+<a href="https://github.com/salu133445/mmt/tree/main">Dong et al., 2022</a> and <a href="https://github.com/YatingMusic/compound-word-transformer/tree/main">Hsiao et al., 2021</a> for easily the idea and (relatively) easily understandable code!

-YatingMusic for the amazing `miditoolkit` library
+<a href="https://github.com/YatingMusic">YatingMusic</a> for the amazing `miditoolkit` library

-lucidrains for the `x-transformers` library
+<a href="https://github.com/lucidrains">lucidrains</a> for the `x-transformers` library

 ## References
 **Dong, H.-W., Chen, K., Dubnov, S., McAuley, J., & Berg-Kirkpatrick, T. (2022).** Multitrack Music Transformer: Learning Long-Term Dependencies in Music with Diverse Instruments.
 ArXiv:2207.06983 [Cs, Eess]. https://arxiv.org/abs/2207.06983